seanmpuckett/sai/docs/hello.md

 When an object is instantiated -- when memory is allocated for an instance that object -- the first thing that object does after setting up its traits is call its own __Instantiate__ task.
 One could think of Instantiate as a constructor, but the formal object construction happens behind the scenes.
 Instantiate takes place after everything is ready.

+_Note: object verbs/tasks/methods should properly be capitalized in order to differentiate them from object fields/traits/properties.
+While this differs from JS’s traditional coding style, it does make code clearer, and clarity trumps tradition._

 The keyword __task__ is essentially equivalent to JS's __function__ in that it is used to define a chunk of code that can be called.
 In this example we don't have any parameters to our object's __Instantiate__, so no parameters are described after __task__.

 	    debug 'Hello, World!'

 Because indent whitespace is semantically significant in SAI, braces are not needed.
-Instead, the code that forms the body of the task is indented by one or more spaces (two preferred).
+Instead, the code that forms the body of the task is indented by one or more spaces (two spaces per level of indent is preferred).

-__debug__ is a task; a built-in function that puts a line of text on the output console.
+__debug__ is a verb; a built-in code function that puts a line of text on the output console.
 In SAI, all lines of code begin with a verb directing some action to take place.
-Because of this consistency, parentheses are typically not needed where it is clear they are not needed (however, they can be used at will).
+Because of this consistency, parentheses around parameters are typically not needed for simple expressions (however, they can be used at will).

-Because line endings are also significant, it is not necessary to signify the end of a line of code with a semi-colon or other indicator.
-So this line of code is functionally equivalent to debug('Hello, World!');
+Because line endings are also significant in SAI, it is not necessary to signify the end of a line of code with a semi-colon or other indicator.
+So this line of code is functionally equivalent to `debug('Hello, World!');`.

-SAI discourages complex run-on code by making multi-line statements difficult (but not impossible), except in specific instances where clarity can instead be encouraged through using multiple-lines.
+SAI discourages complex run-on code by making multi-line statements difficult (but not impossible), except in specific instances where clarity can instead be encouraged through using multiple lines.

 And that's a simple three line example of a trivial yet functional SAI object that with source code that contains only words, white space and common punctuation.

 In general, SAI code does not become too much more symbol-laden.
-However, four symbols in particular are very important as a means of asserting variable scope, and we’ll introduce two of them in the next example.
+However, four symbols in particular are very important as a means of asserting variable scope, and we’ll introduce three of them in the next example.

-### Hello, World HTTP
+### Hello HTTP

-Keep in mind, however, that SAI isn't a new environment, it's just a new way of creating programs in the old one.
+Keep in mind that SAI isn't a new environment, it's just a new way of creating programs in the old one.
 This sample shows bringing up a trivial HTTP server in node using express.

 We'll omit the __index.js__ in these future examples; it looks just like the one above though requiring a different SAI object each time.
 Just remember: all it does is require the SAI framework, specify what directory SAI objects are found in, then instantiates a single object.
 That object takes it all from there.